-We paid a distribution of \$0.80 per unit in the first quarter of 2011.
-Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, cash reserves as deemed necessary for capital operating and expenditures, and the amount required to maintain Simon Property's status as a REIT.
+We paid a common stock dividend of \$0.80 per share in the first quarter of 2011.
+We are required to pay a minimum level of dividends to maintain our status as a REIT.
+Our dividends and the Operating Partnership's limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a non-cash expense.
+Future dividends and distributions of the Operating Partnership will be determined by our Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.